-The Michelson-Morley (and the Kennedy-Thorndike) kind experiments are the only experimental evidence we have for the constancy of the speed of light for all observers.
+The Michelson-Morley (and the Kennedy-Thorndike) kind experiments are the only experiments that can be claimed as evidence for the constancy of the speed of light for all observers.
 The constancy of the speed of light for any observer has no other direct experimental evidence todate.
 Not a single physical experiment has been done in a whole century to directly test this crucial assumption to rule out all other possible explanations and confusions.
 We had to rely only on Einstein's light speed thought experiment.
 For example, one possible experiment could have been for an observer moving towards a stationary light source and looking for a change in wavelength implied in Einstein's light postulate.